REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 When I graduated from high school, one of the first things my dad did was take me to a Dave Ramsey seminar.

-Being an 18-year-old “man” with my entire adult life ahead of me, I wasn't crazy about the idea of spending an entire Saturday listening to someone yell at me about getting out of debt and saving for retirement.
+Being an 18-year-old “man” with my entire adult life ahead of me, I wasn't crazy about spending an entire Saturday listening to someone yell at me about getting out of debt and saving for retirement.
 Nevertheless – my dad seemed to think it was important, so I went along.

 By the end of the day, my mind was blown.
 I walked away from that seminar with a radically different outlook on my financial future.
 It was one of those rare, life-changing experiences where all the information instantly resonated with me because the truth behind his message was impossible to deny.